I WANT TO PLACE AN ORDER FOR A REPAIR! HOW DOES THIS WORK?

 I use a 1940’s era Singer 47W70 darning machine for all repairs.
 Hems are done on a 1960’s era Union Special 43200G chainstitch hemming machine.
 For all other work, I use several different Juki machines.
 I also use an iron press for installing rivets and buttons.

 If I know one thing from my years of repairing jeans, the crotch area is almost always the area that frequently needs repair attention.
-This can happen for a few reasons, most simply stated as tearing, abrasion, and deterioration.
 If a pair of jeans is sized down, sagged, or if the cut is such that it sits very tightly on it’s owners hips, the crotch is subject to a lot of pressure and pulling in the course of a normal days wear which can contribute to tearing.
 The fact that the crotch seam combines a high movement area with thick seams, and in the case of raw denim, rigid fabric, gives high potential for abrasion based wear.
 Lastly, the fact that the crotch is often a high sweat area means that especially in infrequently washed jeans, sweat and resultant bacteria can coat the natural fibers of the denim making them brittle, and even start to break them down chemically, leading to fiber deterioration.

 DIY repairs are fun, and I've done them a million times before I got into professional repair.
 They're great if you enjoy stitching and want to try it as an experiment, or if you bust your pants open when you're on vacation or by mistake one morning on a commute!
 But, if your goal is to prolong the life of your jeans as long as possible, while also preserving the things you like about how they look, then you should bypass the home repair and let me utilize a studio that’s been optimized for denim repair to give your jeans the best possible repairs.